 At the journey level, job entries refer to the journey itself rather than the whole goal (which may include more journeys).
 They show very similar information (user, date, outcome) and also allow you to click on the outcome to open the execution report, but in this case the outcome is for the specific journey.

 At step level, you see both the journey outcome and the step outcome, and it also includes the screenshot for that step (when available).
 If you click on the step outcome, the execution report will open for the journey to which this step belongs to and with this step selected.

 If a job was launched via a plan, the entry shows

 Virtuoso as the user and the plan name as a link to the plan details page.

-A change is anything that makes your goal different than it was before, even if the change is minimal:
+A change is anything that makes your goal different from what it was before, even if the change is minimal.
+Here is an example: